How Can Mindfulness Help You Reprogram the Beliefs You Hold About Yourself?

 What does my inner critic need to hear in order to rest?

-Mini Mindfulness Practice
+A Mini Mindfulness Practice

 Set a timer for five minutes.
+Sit comfortably and breathe using the following rhythm:

-Inhale for 4 counts
+Inhale for four counts

-Hold for 4 counts
+Hold gently for four counts

-Exhale for 6 counts
+Exhale slowly for six counts

-Final Thoughts: You Are Rewriteable
+Final Reflections: You Are Rewriteable

 Your beliefs are not permanent.
 They are not carved into you.
 They can be rewritten.
-Every mindful breath you take and every compassionate pause you offer yourself becomes an opening, a chance to begin again.
+Every mindful breath you take and every compassionate pause you offer yourself creates an opening, a chance to begin again.

 Healing does not mean pretending hard things never happened.
 It means honoring what shaped you while releasing what no longer belongs in your life.
 You are allowed to outgrow old stories.
 You are allowed to believe something kinder about yourself.